Small Daily Food Swaps Can Net Huge Results

-You usually drink: a café latte
+Your usual drink: a café latte

-Instead, drink: coffee with a splash of milk
+Replacement idea: coffee with a splash of milk

-Since a latte is mostly milk, it can contain up to 220 calories and 35 percent of your saturated fat for the day, depending on the milk you use.
+Since a latte is mostly milk, it can contain up to 220 calories and 35% of your saturated fat for the day, depending on the milk you use.
 By going with a simple cup of coffee (black coffee has no calories) and pouring in a dash of milk, you’ll get your caffeine boost with a fraction of the calories and fat.
 If you find yourself craving a sweeter coffee drink, skip the sugary syrups and sprinkle on some ground cinnamon.

 You usually eat: a deli meat sandwich

-Instead, eat: avocado toast
+Replacement idea: avocado toast

 Cold cuts are a lunchtime classic, but deli meat can be overloaded with sodium and preservatives.
 In addition, most people top their sandwiches with cheese and mayonnaise, sending the calories and saturated fat amounts higher and higher.
 The simple swap of meat for sliced avocado can switch your afternoon meal to one filled with heart-healthy fats, fiber, potassium and vitamins.
 Just toast a slice of multigrain bread and spread on smashed avocado (don’t go overboard—avocado can have a lot of calories since it’s so full of fat).
 Top with a little hummus (this adds protein), red pepper flakes, salt, pepper and lemon juice to taste.